 The biggest challenge faced by alcoholics during their addiction recovery journey is to find new ways to have fun without alcohol.
-They have become highly dependent on drinking to socialize or enjoy a party that having fun without drinking is an alienist phenomenon to them.
+At Lantana, we know that alcoholics have become highly dependent on drinking to socialize or enjoy a party that having fun without drinking is an alienist phenomenon to them.
 Alcohol has been normalized in our society to the extent that we consume it in every situation, be it a celebration or a commemoration.
-Received a good news? pop open a bottle of champagne!
+Received good news? pop open a bottle of champagne!
 Depressed about a situation?
 Drown in vodka to numb the pain!

 How Can You Have Fun When You’re Not Drinking?

 If you are looking for fun things to do without alcohol, you need to think out of the box and be a little creative.
 As mentioned above in the article, you need to stimulate the brain’s pleasure center to feel happy and energized.
 These are a few alcohol-free ways to do that:

 - Go on adventures: the adrenaline rush after a long hike, bike ride, paragliding, or scuba diving cannot be attained by any alcohol.
 Make a bucket list and start ticking things off before it’s too late.

 - Learn to Meditate: meditation teaches self-control and trains a monkey mind to be a monk mind.